Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Optical Rails: Challenges and Opportunities

 \subsection{Challenges}

 In contrast, an OCS can establish only as many simultaneous circuits as a GPU has physical NICs, which is far fewer than the communication degree that hybrid parallelisms demand.
-So, photonic rails face three key challenges:

-\myparab{C1: } Low degree restricts collectives to using only ring algorithms that are bandwidth-efficient but incur high latency~\cite{taccl}.
-Latency-optimized strategies like tree-based or recursive-doubling collectives cannot be used~\cite{thakur2003improving, sanders2009two, taccl}.
+Thus, photonic rails face three key challenges: \textbf{C1: } Low degree restricts collectives to using only ring algorithms that are bandwidth-efficient but incur high latency~\cite{taccl}.
+Latency-optimized strategies like tree-based or recursive-doubling collectives cannot be used~\cite{thakur2003improving, sanders2009two, taccl}; \textbf{C2: } The number of parallelisms is constrained as some parallelisms (\eg CP) need dedicated connectivity~\cite{liang2024torchtitan}; \textbf{C3: } Distributing a GPU's NIC ports across communication groups allocates only a fraction of NIC bandwidth to each collective, underutilizing the provisioned bandwidth.